Electrical Systems

 circuits

-A completely enclosed path of electrical current consisting of various devices.
+A completely enclosed path for electrical current.
 An electrical circuit usually includes a source, path, load, and control.

 constant